robw-nl/QJams/README.md

 # QJams

 **QJams.
 Practice.
 Watch.
 Loop.
 Perfect.**
-The video-synced jamming and practice tool with 6-track recorder and  real time gain staging.
+The video-synced jamming and practice tool with 12-track recorder and  real time gain staging.
 Built for musicians on Linux.
-It started as a humble Quad Cortex practice tool.
+I started it started as a humble Quad Cortex practice tool.
 It Evolved.
 Connect anything!

 Plug in your audio interface and start jamming.
 Combine a live 6-track recorder with perfectly synced video capture so you can look back at exactly how you nailed that take.
 Built natively in C for Linux for maximum performance and zero latency.